 (b) in relation to services—a person who contracts, or proposes to contract, to obtain services.

-“reference rate” means a benchmark, index or other reference rate.
+reference rate means a benchmark, index or other reference rate.

-“regulation” means a regulation made or in force for the purposes of this Code.
+regulation means a regulation made or in force for the purposes of this Code.

-“retained credit fees and charges” means credit fees and charges retained by the credit provider, other than credit fees and charges passed on to (or retained in reimbursement of an amount paid to) —
+retained credit fees and charges means credit fees and charges retained by the credit provider, other than credit fees and charges passed on to (or retained in reimbursement of an amount paid to) —

 (a) a third party that is not a related body corporate (for the purposes of the Corporations Law) of the credit provider; or